 We have been very lucky, as while the restrictions to travel over the last couple of years have provided logistical challenges and increased shipping costs, the relationships we have formed are strong enough that we have been able to speak on zoom to our origin partners and receive fresh samples and not seen any disruption to our supply chain.
 Fresh new season coffees have landed from Colombia and Peru, and we have containers on the water as I write this, from Timor, Ethiopia, Guatemala, Mexico and Burundi.

-Another benefit to travelling to the source and dealing direct trade, is that we have more of an impact on social issues in the communities surrounding the coffee farms.
-Being able to meet with farming communities, usually with a translator, we can make sure there are no pesticides or herbicides being used, we can check which trace minerals they might be fertilizing with and to understand how this helps improve the quality of the coffee tree (without negatively impacting the health or quality of the soil).
+Another benefit of travelling to the source and dealing direct trade, is that we have more of an impact on social issues in the communities surrounding the coffee farms.
+Being able to meet with farming communities, usually with a translator, we can make sure there are no pesticides or herbicides being used, we can check which trace minerals they might be fertilising with and to understand how this helps improve the quality of the coffee tree (without negatively impacting the health or quality of the soil).
 From an environmental standpoint, we can learn how they are disposing of their wastewater at the washing stations and whether they are considering the environmental impact of maintaining the local forest cover, which directly correlates to the natural birdlife and soil quality.

 It is also quickly apparent when you visit a coffee farm if the immediate environment (land, wildlife, and people) are being respected.
-If the numerous children that are often running around look well fed, if the women have a voice (as they always make up a large percentage of the labor force), if there is a community school, and if the local processing mill looks clean and well organized, this gives us some insight into how the money from coffee farming is being distributed.
+If the numerous children that are often running around look well fed, if the women have a voice (as they always make up a large percentage of the labor force), if there is a community school, and if the local processing mill looks clean and well organised, this gives us some insight into how the money from coffee farming is being distributed.

 The entire supply chain benefits from stronger relationships and better communication; the farmers receive more money, and we can clearly communicate to you the coffee’s story and year on year we can improve what we offer in real time.